At a glance

 What are the rhomboid muscles?

-The rhomboid muscles are a small muscle group in the upper back consisting of the left and right rhomboid major and rhomboid minor.
-The rhomboid muscles connect your shoulder blades to your thoracic spine.
+The rhomboid muscles are a small muscle group located in the upper back, consisting of the left and right rhomboid major and rhomboid minor.

 How to identify rhomboid muscle pain

-If you’re experiencing rhomboid muscle pain, consult with a healthcare professional to determine the underlying cause and develop a treatment plan that’s right for you.
+If you’re experiencing rhomboid muscle pain, consult with a healthcare professional to determine the exact underlying cause and develop a treatment plan that’s right for you.

 What causes right rhomboid muscle pain and tightness?

-Rhomboid muscle pain can be due to muscle injury or excessive use of the rhomboid muscles.
-It’s also common in people who have sedentary jobs or jobs that require continuous computer work.
-This type of work can lead to poor posture and pain in the shoulder blade area.
+It’s also common in people who have sedentary jobs or jobs that require continuous computer work, as this type of work can lead to poor posture and pain in the shoulder blade area.

 How to check for referred gallbladder pain